Transfer prallelisation information from old webpage to new one

 This page should not be versioned, I think.

-#2 Updated by Mark Abraham about 1 year ago
+#2 Updated by Mark Abraham over 1 year ago

 Szilard, if you think things are missing or can be expressed better, please write/update some words.
 It's not everybody else's job to make things different in a way that you prefer.
 The content that I imported and restructured from the wiki in 2015 is still substantially unchanged, so it seems everybody has voted with their feet.
 There are still TODOs regarding PME-on-GPU documentation that would also be good to clarify.